Two dealers plead guilty to federal drug crimes

-CHARLESTON, W.Va. – Two defendants pleaded guilty today to federal drug crimes, announced Acting United States Attorney Carol Casto.
-Jamarrio Dobbs, 35, of Detroit, pleaded guilty to distribution of heroin.
-In a separate drug prosecution, Keri Browning, 28, of Logan, pleaded guilty to distribution of oxycodone.
+CHARLESTON, W.Va. – Two defendants pleaded guilty today to federal drug crimes, announced United States Attorney Carol Casto.
+Chelsea Fore, 25, of Charleston, entered her guilty plea to distribution of methamphetamine.
+In a separate prosecution, Everett Ray Gillespie, 66, of Bluefield, entered his guilty plea to distribution of hydromorphone.

-These prosecutions are part of an ongoing effort led by the United States Attorney’s Office for the Southern District of West Virginia to combat the illicit sale and misuse of prescription drugs and heroin.
-The U.S. Attorney’s Office, joined by federal, state and local law enforcement agencies, is committed to aggressively pursuing and shutting down illegal pill trafficking, eliminating open air drug markets, and curtailing the spread of pills and heroin in communities across the Southern District.
+The case against Gillespie is being prosecuted under the Bluefield Pill Initiative.
+Both of these cases were brought as part of an ongoing effort led by the United States Attorney’s Office for the Southern District of West Virginia to combat the illicit sale and misuse of illegal drugs.
+The U.S. Attorney’s Office, joined by federal, state and local law enforcement agencies, is committed to aggressively pursuing and shutting down pill trafficking, eliminating open air drug markets, and curtailing the spread of illegal drugs in communities across the Southern District.